 One of the most difficult parts after a breakup is managing friendships.
-For those who’ve just ended a long-term relationship, it can be especially hard, given that social circles start to blend the longer you’re together.
-Figuring out who gets the friends after a breakup or how you’ll navigate maintaining mutual friends with your ex is stressful.
+For those who’ve just ended a long-term relationship, it can be especially hard because social circles overlap.
+Figuring out how you’ll navigate mutual friends with your ex is stressful.
 And while you might still want to nurture those relationships, now is the perfect time to build your own friendships, ones that are free of reminders, mentions, or unexpected appearances by your ex.

 New friendships offer a fresh perspective and a way to open your mind and heart to new things.
-Your new friends might encourage you to travel the world, ditch the job you hate to pursue the career you’ll love, or to try new activities you never considered before--skydiving anyone?
+Your new friends might encourage you to travel the world, ditch the job you hate to pursue the career you’ll love, or try new activities you never considered before.
 However, building new friendships as an adult feels like so much work.
-But it’s not impossible, and thanks to the many ways technology continues to advance, every day there are new ways to meet people.
+But it’s not impossible, and thanks to the many ways technology continue to advance, every day there are new ways to meet people.

 Take on a new hobby that will force you to get out of the house.

 After a breakup, you’re working on creating a new life for yourself, and that includes exploring your interests.
 Take on a new hobby that involves you leaving the house, such as joining a book club or taking some cooking classes.
 These will allow you to socialize with people who you already share a common interest.
 Plus, you’re learning something new and adding to your routine, which will keep you busy and feeling productive.

 Workout classes or outdoor activities are a great way for you to connect with others.
 Not only are you meeting new people who enjoy the same workouts as you, but you’re also doing something that’s good for your wellbeing.
 Those post-workout endorphins will boost your mood too.